BOYSABIO/CompTIA-SecurityPlus-Notes/1-General-Security-Concepts/05-Gap-Analysis.md

 - Identify weaknesses or areas for improvement
 - Prioritize resources and security investments
 - Prepare for audits or certifications (`ISO 27001`, `NIST 800-53`, `PCI DSS`, etc.)

+You take the different areas and test for weaknesses by breaking it down into a bunch of smaller tasks or areas that need to be considered, and then you create a final comparison report after conducting this across all areas and sectors in the organization.
+And thus you end up creating the path to get to where you want to be.  **IMPORTANT**: Once you compare, create the path which usually involves money, time, and lots of change control, yoou are then ready to create the `gap analysis`.
+This report not only includes information about where we are today, but it also provides that pathway so we can really understand what it's going to take to move forward into the future.

+---

+### Choosing The Framework
+Work towards a known baseline which could be a set of internal goals.
+Some organizations should use formal standards.
+- NIST Special publication 800-171 Revision 2, Protectng Controlled Unclassified Information in Nonfederal Systems and Organizations
+- ISO/IEC 27001, Information Security Management Systems
+- **You can also develop your own baselines based on your needs as an organization**

+Thes baselines will usually involve the `people` you work with as well as the `processes` you have implemented.
+Helps to understand:

+**PEOPLE**
+- Formal experience
+- Current training
+- Knowledge of security policies and procedures that you can use in your organization

+**PROCESSES**
+- Evaluation of existing IT systems and how they relate to
+- Formal policies that have been created in your central security policy documentation

 ---